 Famous Instagram spots

 If you’ve read this far, here’s a little treat for you!
-An ultimate guide to Bali wouldn’t be complete without a list of the top Instagrammable spots here.
+We’ve compiled a list of the top Instagrammable spots in Bali.
 Keep in mind that the most gorgeous photos you see on your favorite Instagrammer’s feed have all been meticulously planned and were likely taken very early in the morning.
 If you’re hoping to get a picture with no one else in it, we suggest you get up before the sun and hit up these places before anyone else.
 Click on each item of the list to get the exact location :

 - The Famous Bali Gate : The entrance to the Handara Golf & Resort has become one of the most photographed places in Bali, so much so that it has officially become a tourist attraction as of early 2018.
 The entrance fee is 20K IDR per person.